 - Division of patents, copyrights, and other intellectual property

 - Parenting and custody plans

 In any divorce, especially those involving estates of considerable size, the division of property is complex and vital to the protection of a client's fortune and family.
-McClure Law Group's Plano divorce attorneys understand these complexities and utilizes forensic accountants and business valuation experts to determine the real value and character of a client's assets.
-Any assets acquired during the course of a marriage may be eligible for equitable distribution.Asset Tracing
+McClure Law Group's Dallas divorce attorneys understand these complexities and utilize forensic accountants and business valuation experts to determine the real value and character of a client's assets.
+Any assets acquired during a marriage may be eligible for equitable distribution.Asset Tracing

 Often, assets may have been hidden by a spouse prior to a divorce.
 These assets must be discovered for a fair and equitable division of property during the divorce.
-Hiding assets is not just for the wealthy or business owners, anyone may have a rainy day account that is not included in divorce documents.
-At McClure Law Group, sophisticated asset tracing is a critical step to ensure the transparency of the divorce and the financial stability of a client and children involved.Spousal Support
+Hiding assets is not just for the wealthy or business owners, anyone may have a rainy-day account that is not included in divorce documents.
+At McClure Law Group, sophisticated asset tracing is a critical step to ensure the transparency of the divorce and the financial stability of the client and children involved.Spousal Support

 In 1995, the Texas Legislature enacted an alimony statute.
 However, the statute is quite restrictive, making court-ordered spousal support difficult to procure.
 Under the Texas Family Code, spousal support is intended to assist a divorced spouse who was out of the job market for many years, lacks job skills, and does not have enough assets to provide for their own reasonable minimum needs.